 33 Mantras to Quickly Calm Your Stress Response

-Yes, I want you to talk to yourself in wonderful and soothing ways.
-As soon as you start to feel stressed, please talk to yourself with clear, gentle, and encouraging words.
+Instead I want you to talk to yourself in wonderful and soothing ways.
+As soon as you start to feel stressed, speak to yourself with clear, gentle, and encouraging words.
+It will make a difference!

-You see, a cascade of biochemicals courses through your body when the stress response turns on.
+You see, when the stress response turn on, a cascade of biochemicals courses through your body.
 What happens when your body and brain go into this alarm state?
 Imagine: tight muscles, increased heart rate, impaired digestion, depressed immune system and so much more.

 That's okay occasionally, but constantly living in a state of emergency will take a toll on your health and happiness.